lnbits/Diagon-Alley/README.md

 Diagon Alley is a decentralised market-stall protocol, that shifts emphasis on the frontend market to the merchants backend.

 ## Indexers
-An indexer is a simple frontend middle-man that routes product, payment and shipping information between merchant and seller.
+An indexer is a simple frontend that routes product, payment and shipping information between merchant and seller.
 Each merchant has products in a "stall".
 The stall chooses what products to list with the indexer.
 An indexer has one endpoint.

 * `/register/<indexer-ID>` **GET** for stalls to fetch rating data (0-100%), register products and check the indexer is online.
 The `<indexer-ID>` is gennerated by the stall.